zubeax/zubeax.github.io/_posts/2023-12-10-k3s-networking.markdown

 <b>n.b.
 1</b> : to reduce complexity we do not map the dashboard port (9000) to yet another port.
 <br/>
 <b>n.b.
 2</b> : the load balancer service is 'attached' to the traefik pod by means of the 'selector' clauses.
 When you create
-such services on your own, make sure that them right.
+such services on your own, make sure that you get them right.

 ```sh
 #File: 'traefik-lb-service.yaml'